Dear Aunt Vadge,

 You have asked a sticky question that doesn’t have a quick or easy answer.
 Settle in, and I’ll give it my best shot.

 Every woman has slightly unique anatomy.
-When we’re built in our mother’s womb, we’re stitched together from cells, and this cell-stitching is not uniform amongst all humans – we are short, tall, have big ears and misshapen toes.
+When we’re built in the womb, we’re stitched together from cells, and this cell-stitching is not uniform amongst all humans – we are short, tall, have big ears and wobbly toes.
 We have freckles and hair in weird places.
 When it comes to the shape and size of the vulva and vagina, and internal organs, the same applies.

 If your girlfriend has never had a vaginal orgasm, she has nothing to compare her clitoral orgasms to, and won’t know what to look for and seek out during sex.
 So here’s a few ideas.